tidyverse/tidyverse.org/content/blog/pkgdown-2-0-0/index.md

 slug: pkgdown-2-0-0
 title: pkgdown 2.0.0
-date: 2021-11-29
+date: 2021-12-01
 author: Hadley Wickham
 description: >
-    usethis 2.0.0 includes a major refresh of the default template (now using bootstrap 5), many new ways to customise your site, improvements to code styling, and much, much, more.
+    pkgdown 2.0.0 includes a major refresh of the default template (now using bootstrap 5), many new ways to customise your site, improvements to code styling, and much, much, more.